What is the weather going to be like in Scotland today?

 Glasgow

+Slightly less fortunate for the islands, unless you’re an overcast fan, in which case, it’s the perfect weather.

+Less chance of seeing the sun today, with a grey, overcast sky predicted.

-There is still a low chance of rain, but the clouds will remain through out the day, keeping the temperatures down a bit.
+There is still a low chance of rain, and temperatures will hit a high of 11C.

 Comments